Maximum and century breaks made by Ronnie O'Sullivan: Maximum breaks

-Ronnie O'Sullivan has made fifteen official maximum breaks in professional competition, the highest number of maximums completed by any player.
+Ronnie O'Sullivan has made 17 official maximum breaks in professional competition, the highest number completed by any player.
 This total only includes maximum breaks that have been ratified by the World Professional Billiards and Snooker Association (WPBSA); it does not include maximums compiled in exhibition matches, or in events that are not sanctioned by the world governing body.

-In addition to the fifteen maximum breaks officially recognised by the WPBSA, other high-profile maximums include a 147 compiled at the 2007 Irish Masters against Joe Swail in the quarter-final.
-The maximum break prize of a Citroën Coupe, worth €20,000, was withdrawn by the organisers when they were unable to obtain insurance against a 147 being made.
-However, this fact was concealed from the players and O'Sullivan only learned of the withdrawal of the prize after he had made the maximum.
+In addition to the seventeen maximum breaks officially recognised by the WPBSA, other high-profile maximums include a 147 compiled against Joe Swail in the quarter-final of the 2007 Irish Masters.
+The maximum break prize of a Citroën Coupe, worth €20,000, was withdrawn when the organisers were unable to obtain insurance against a 147 being made.
+However, this was concealed from the players and O'Sullivan only learned of the withdrawal of the prize after he had made the maximum.

-O'Sullivan also deliberately refused at least one almost guaranteed 147 during the 2016 Welsh Open.
-He made this decision in protest against what he believed to be the insufficient prize money awarded for the maximum, which in that tournament stood at £10,000 for the 147 in addition to the £2,000 highest break prize.
+At the 2016 Welsh Open, O'Sullivan was on course for a 147 after potting 14 reds and 13 blacks, but then opted to pot the pink instead of the black, meaning he finished with a 146 break instead.
+He said this was in protest against what he believed to be the insufficient prize money awarded for the maximum, which in that tournament stood at £10,000 for the 147 in addition to the £2,000 highest break prize.
 A similar incident had occurred six years earlier in a match at the 2010 World Open (listed as number 10 in the table below).
 In this case, however, he was eventually persuaded to pot the final black by the referee Jan Verhaas.
 O'Sullivan has been criticised for such behaviour, which has been labelled unsportsmanlike and disrespectful to snooker fans, as well as to the socio-economically disadvantaged, who might benefit from a charitable donation of the ostensibly insufficient prize money.
 However, he has defended his behaviour whilst also conceding that in hindsight he would rather have given the money to charity.
 In an interview, he asserted his right to enhance his own enjoyment of the game, as well as the spectacle for his fans, by engaging in such characterful, mischievous, and showmanlike behaviour.